-Technically yesterday was Day Four, but it took me hours longer to get work done than it should (Lyme brain fog), and so it was late and I was still working.
-By the time I opened up the day’s challenge — listing personality similarities I share with my “true love” and placing a Chinese calendar talisman-esque figurine under my bed — I was far too tired.
-And still not buying into the mantra I was to write and repeat, nor the essence of magic in the activity.
+Technically yesterday was Day Four.
+But it took me hours longer to get work done then it should have (Lyme brain fog), and so by the time I opened up the day’s challenge — listing personality similarities I share with my “true love” and placing a talisman-esque figurine under my bed — I was far too tired to invest the energy.
+And I’m still not buying into the mantra I was to write and repeat yesterday.
+Nor into the essence of magic these activities claim to invoke.

-Then I looked at Day Five’s setup and… I’m out.
+Then I looked at Day Five’s request.
+And I’m out.
 Here’s why:

-The beautiful twist of fate in this decision, though, was that I really came to it before I’d looked up what Day was to be.
+The beautiful twist of fate in this decision, though, is that I really came to it before I’d looked up what Day was to be.
 I’ve been feeling off-kilter today, and so sat I for a meditation through The Goldilocks Movement.
-Exclusively for women, Iris Higgins runs an online retreat center with programs rife with meditation, journaling, conversation (IRL and virtually), and hypnotherapy geared towards helping us hone in on what we most genuinely want out of life and creative, practical, and realistic ways to bring that in.
-It’s the kind of life coaching / meditation / journaling program that I believe in and that actually works for me.
-So after doing this meditation on decluttering, one of the things I felt that was not leading to a goal in my work that I could declutter was this very 27-Day program.
+Exclusively for women, Iris Higgins runs an online retreat center with programs rife with meditation, journaling, conversation (IRL and virtually), and hypnotherapy geared towards helping us hone in on what we most genuinely want out of life.
+She then offers ideas or ways for us to find our own creative and practical ways to bring those things in.
+It’s the kind of coaching program I believe actually works.
+I did her meditation on decluttering, and one of the things I felt not leading to a goal that I could declutter was this very program.

 Then I opened up Day Five’s prompt.
 And now here I am.